Back to Blog

 • Sites that need fast initial load

-• Projects that need API routes
+• Projects that benefit from API routes and server-side logic

 For business websites, Next.js is almost always the right choice.

-The Technical Difference
+The Technical Difference, Visualized

 Plain React SPA (Single Page Application):

-1. Browser loads empty HTML
+1. Browser loads empty HTML shell

-2. Browser downloads JavaScript bundle
+2. Browser downloads JavaScript bundle (often 200KB–1MB)

-3. JavaScript renders the page
+3. JavaScript executes and renders the page

-4. User finally sees content (2-5 seconds)
+4. User finally sees content (typically 2–5 seconds on mobile)

-2. Browser receives ready-to-display page
+2. Browser displays page immediately

-4. JavaScript hydrates for interactivity
+3. JavaScript hydrates for interactivity in the background

 The difference is felt on every page load.